Prag8855/aab/content/guides/german-health-insurance/for-freelancers.md

 If you earn less than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, you must switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung) after you join the KSK.
 It's a good way to switch from private to public.

 Joining the KSK takes a few months.
-While you wait, you can get public, private or expat health insurance.
+While you wait, you need public, private or expat health insurance.

 **[How to apply for the KSK ➞](/guides/ksk-kuenstlersozialkasse)**